 |

-With regard to the above-mentioned crisis management and business continuity management (BCM) initiatives, we are working to improve our crisis management and business continuity capabilities by monitoring and providing various types of feedback, including implementation status at Group companies, using the business plans and other documents from each company (unlisted subsidiaries).
+With regard to the above-mentioned crisis management and BCM initiatives, we are working to improve our crisis management and business continuity capabilities by monitoring and providing various types of feedback, including implementation status at Group companies, using the business plans and other documents from each company (unlisted subsidiaries).

-In the event of an earthquake directly below the Tokyo metropolitan area, MC has established, based on a certain damage scenario derived from published government data, a system that enables the launch of an Emergency Crisis Management Headquarters (including remote response), safety confirmation of officers and employees/ facility damage at MC Group companies on a consolidated basis.
+In the event of a Tokyo Inland Earthquake, MC has established, based on a certain damage scenario derived from data published by the government and local authorities, a system that enables the launch of an Emergency Crisis Management Headquarters (including remote response), safety confirmation of officers and employees / facility damage at MC Group companies on a consolidated basis.
 Various stockpiles have also been arranged.
-In addition, we are preparing for an earthquake directly below the Tokyo metropolitan area by preparing and updating BCPs and manuals in each organization, conducting earthquake simulations and other trainings on a regular basis, and reviewing areas for improvement.
+In addition, we are preparing for a Tokyo Inland Earthquake by drafting and updating BCPs and manuals in each organization, conducting earthquake simulations and other trainings on a regular basis, and reviewing areas for improvement.
 In addition, through the promotion of BCM on a consolidated basis, we are working to continuously strengthen the business continuity capabilities of each company.

 In order to maintain and improve the information security of our company including our major subsidiaries, we have established an internal system, developed relevant regulations for the safe and appropriate handling and management of information assets, and conduct employee training.
 Furthermore, in order to address cyber-attacks and e-mail frauds aimed at theft and destruction of information, we have implemented appropriate and effective countermeasures, which are not only control measures for information systems but also employee training and checking / implementation of incident response systems including those of major subsidiaries as well as obtaining the latest information in cooperation with specialized external organizations.